The Battle Proms is proud to support SSAFA - the Armed Forces charity

-As a result, the Battle Proms team decided to support armed forces charities and to date we have raised over £330,000 through audience donations and contributions from concert profits.
+As a result, the Battle Proms team decided several years ago to use our concerts as a platform to support armed forces charities.
+We are delighted to confirm that we have now raised £389,555.36 through audience donations and contributions from concert profits.

-In 2018 we have selected a new charity partner and are delighted to be working with SSAFA - the Armed Forces charity, who offer lifelong support for our Forces and their families, whenever and wherever it is needed.
+In 2018 we selected a new charity partner: SSAFA - the Armed Forces charity, who offer lifelong support for our Forces and their families, whenever and wherever it is needed.

 When Chief Petty Officer Oliver and his wife Catherine decided to adopt, they tried their local authority first.
 But nobody understood their situation as a military family until they came to SSAFA for help.